kristosh/Essentials-of-Machine-Learning/mathintro.md

 ### Tuning phase for the parameters (training phase)

 It is important of course to figure out a good way to tune the parameters $\mathbf{w}$ in such a way that the above classification task will be resolved.
-The process of tuning these parameters is called in machine learning `training` or `learning` process.
+The process of tuning these parameters is called in machine learning `training` or `learning process`.

-To introduce this process we will introduce a very simplistic example that works as a basis to understand the whole process.
-During the lecture we will analyze more detailed approaches that work in reality.
+We will introduce this process with a very simplistic example that works as a basis to understand the whole concept.
+This should work as a mere blueprint in order to grasp the idea behind training a ML algorithm.
+During the lecture we will analyze more detailed approaches that work in practice for multiple tasks (classification, regression, clustering etcetera).
-For now, we will stick with a simplistic blueprint for performing linear classification.

-Firstly, we will make a simplistic hypothesis that our data are linearly separable which means that there is a line or a surface plane in multi-dimensional space that could separate each different class of the problem.
+Firstly, we will start by making a simplistic hypothesis that our data are linearly separable meaning that we could find a simple line or a surface plane in multi-dimensional space that could separate each different class for our problem.

 This should be done by just performing a simple linear operation between the data in the dataset and the introduced parameters $\mathbf{w}$.
-For example we can consider the following:
+This operation looks like:

 $$\mathbf{y} = \mathbf{X} \cdot \mathbf{w}$$

-Now a very good question is the following: `how can we engineer meaningful values to these parameters` $\mathbf{w}$?.
+Now a very good question is the following: `how can we engineer meaningful values to these parameters` $\mathbf{w}$ to perform handwritten classification?
+The next step gives a simplistic example that could be the starting skeleton of a ML algorithm:

-- First thing first, is to access in a dataset of handwriting images (MNIST) that contains some annotation or label describing whats the digit representation of its image.
+- First thing first, is to access a dataset of handwriting images (MNIST) that contains some annotation or label describing whats the digit representation of its image.
 - Each image $\mathbf{x}_i$ contains a label $t_i$.
 - We can split this dataset into two sets: training and test set.
-The training set we will make it use during the training phase that we will tune the parameters of the model
+The training set we will make it use during the training phase that we will tune the parameters of the model.
-- The test set we will use it at the end to evaluate the performance of our new model.
+- Them, the test set will be used for evaluating the quality of the tuned parameters of our new model.

-Having prepared our data now we can proceed in the so-called training process, which looks usually as follows (note that this is a very simplistic example):
+Having prepared our data now we can proceed in the so-called training process, which is usually as follows (another reminder that his is a very simplistic example):

 - We start by tuning these parameters $\mathbf{w}$ randomly.
-Having done that, now, we can calculate the output $\mathbf{y}$.
+Having done that, now, we can calculate the output $\mathbf{y}$ using the previous linear equation $$\mathbf{y} = \mathbf{X} \cdot \mathbf{w}.
-- However, given that we initialize the parameters $\mathbf{w}$ randomly there is not any quarantee that the values $\mathbf{y}$ could codify meaningful MNIST digits.
+- However, given that we initialize the parameters $\mathbf{w}$ randomly there is not any quarantee that the values $\mathbf{y}$ could codify any meaningful information related to MNIST dataset.
-- Meanwhile, we already know how this output should be which is actually the annotations that are stored and place in the label $\mathbf{t}$.
+- Meanwhile, we already know how this output should be (the stored label information $\mathbf{t}$).
-- We should thus find a way to measure the distance between the predictions $\mathbf{y}$ and the annotations $\mathbf{t}$ and then update the values of $\mathbf{w}$ in a way that this distance between the two vectors is minimized.
+- It is natural to measure the distance between the predictions $\mathbf{y}$ and the annotations $\mathbf{t}$ and then update the values of $\mathbf{w}$ in a way that this distance (think about the distance metrics we talked before) between the two vectors is minimized.
-- And why not using the distance metrics that we discuss before and measure the divergence between output and desired output?
 - In this way, we can measure the total error between the model output and the real labels.
 This is called alternative loss function or error function.
 - Then we can use this loss output as a compass to modify our parameters $\mathbf{w}$ and direct them towards minimizing this entity.
 After all, we want to minimize this distance between correct label and the predicted values.
-- Throughout this course, we will check several key ways of tuning our parameters given this error calculation.
+- Throughout this course, we will analyze several key ways of tuning our parameters given this error calculation.

-Hooray, we have just given a simple explanation of how classification and supervised learning works in Machine Learning.
+Hooray, we have just given a very simple explanation of how classification and supervised learning works in Machine Learning.

 Of course, the whole training problem is a lot more involved that our previous description.
+One of the initial hypothesis that we made is that our data are linearly separable and we can use a surface to separate its classes.
+However, this is not the case in the most of the data.
+This example meant to be a gentle introduction on how the linear classification looks like.

-Hence, the learning objective for this course is to make clear on how ML algorithms works and how the above-mentioned steps works in practice.
+Hence, the learning objective for this course is to make clear on how ML algorithms works and how the above-mentioned steps works in practice in more details.
 Furthermore, there is a huge range of problems beyond classification that ML deals with like: `regression`, `clustering`, `dimensionality reduction` and `generation` of data that we will revise in this course.
 Finally, you should also note that the example that we have place is an example of parameter-based classification, but classification can be done also without using explicitly new parameters $\mathbf{w}$ and by only creating rules based on data (for instance in the case of `decision trees`).

 The main key-home messages for this page is that information and human observations are represented by data can be stored in placeholders which can be manipulated by computers using Linear algebra principles.
-ML is using Linear Algebra `magic` to do its job.
+ML is using Linear Algebra `tool` to do its job and tune the parameters in the desired way.

 ## Geometry of linear classifiers